julie-ng/newtonjs-talk-slides/slides/1-intro/2-add-devices.md

 Note:

-- Internet consumption grew
+- Hello mobile devices!
-- Mediums evolved
+- Internet consumption changes
 - **Browser: I don’t need you backend**.
 I’m an offline Single Page App (SPA)
 - Backend: Fine.
-I can focus on guardians of State (database)
+I can focus on state (formally known as a database)

 But not for long…